 \subsection{Comparing at a smaller scale between cities}

-{ One way to preserve parts of the geography of cities is by looking at their position with respect to their centre.
+{ One way to preserve parts of a city's geography is to consider its position relative to its centre.
 For a city, we first identify its centre.
-This could be, for example, the location of the main square, temple or transport station.
-Although the precise location of the centre could be ambiguous (for example, if there are many candidates as a central square or transport station), we pick one of those locations that may be used to determine the relative proximity of other places in the city.
-Based on the location of the city's centre, we measure the distance to the city centre.
+This could be, for example, the location of the main square, temple, or transport station.
+Although the precise location of the centre could be ambiguous (for example, if there are many candidates, such as a central square or transport station), we pick one of those locations that may be used to determine the relative proximity of other places in the city.
+Based on the city's centre location, we measure the distance to it.
 Let $D_{i,j}$ be the distance in km for location $j$ in city $i$ to its centre.
 With this metric, remote locations are identified by having a large $D_{i,j}$.
 Although the city centre could be defined in terms of more than one location, the impact on the distance to the city centre is usually small.
-In Paris, France, for example, the distance from Stade de France (a stadium in the North part of the city) is 7.3 km away from Louvre, 7.8 km away from Notre-Dame and 7.2 km away from Place de la Concorde (three candidates to be considered the city centre). }
+In Paris, France, for example, the distance from Stade de France (a stadium in the northern part of the city) is 7.3 km from the Louvre, 7.8 km away from Notre-Dame, and 7.2 km from Place de la Concorde (three candidates to be considered the city centre). }